 QuickThoughts App Review

 QuickThoughts is a mobile app for Android and iOS rewarding survey takers with gift cards for their time answering questions.
-This is our review after continuously testing the survey app over a period of several years.
+This is our review after continuously taking surveys and trying to redeem rewards for a period of 10 weeks.

 Is QuickThoughts a legit app?